Sapporo: Points of interest

 Sapporo JR Tower adjacent to Sapporo Station.

-Sapporo Ramen Yokocho and Norubesa (a building with a Ferris wheel) are in Susukino district.
-The district also has the Tanuki Kōji Shopping Arcade, the oldest shopping mall in the city.
+Sapporo Ramen Yokocho and Norubesa (a building with a Ferris wheel) are in the Susukino district.
+The district also includes the Tanuki Kōji Shopping Arcade, the city's oldest shopping mall.

 The district of Jōzankei in Minami-ku has many resort hotels with steam baths and onsen.

 The Peace Pagoda, one of many such monuments across the world built by the Buddhist order Nipponzan Myohoji to promote and inspire world peace, has a stupa that was built in 1959, halfway up Mount Moiwa, to commemorate peace after World War II.
-It contains some of the ashes of the Buddha that were presented to the Emperor of Japan by Prime Minister Nehru in 1954.
+It contains some of the Buddha's ashes, which Prime Minister Nehru presented to the Emperor of Japan in 1954.
 Another portion was presented to Mikhail Gorbachev by the Nipponzan-Myohoji monk, Junsei Terasawa.